 - Feel less distressed about the physical and psychological symptoms of anxiety

-- Reduce your avoidance of places and situations
+- Reduce your avoidance of places and situations, so that you can get back to living the life you want

-- Feel more confident to go out and get things done
+- Feel more confident to go out and get things done, the way that you used to

 People often try to avoid things that trigger their anxiety.
 While this can be helpful in the short-term, it can often lead to serious long-term consequences.
-Avoidance tends to increase and prolong fear of places and situations, making your safety zone smaller and smaller over time.
+Avoidance tends to increase and prolong fear of places and situations, making your safety zone smaller and smaller over time, and can ironically increase the frequency or fear of panic attacks.
+Therapy for panic attacks or panic disorder can help you to regain control over your life, by helping you to manage stress and anxiety, gradually increasing your safety zone, and expanding your capacity for joy, fulfillment, and getting things done like you used to.